 Relocation policy for international moves

-Your relocation company policy forms the guidelines of how to arrange an employee’s international move, including:
+The foundation of any international move within the organisation should be the relocation policy forms the guidelines of how to arrange an employee’s international move, including:

 As with any company policy, having a relocation policy in place allows both the employer and the employee to know what to expect from the relocation process.